AlexanderParker/blobify/README.md

 # Minimal tokens for general analysis only
 ```

-You could add these example contexts to .blobify and use with: `bfy -x compact --clip` or `bfy -x minimal --clip`
+You could add these example contexts to .blobify and use with: `bfy -x overview --clip`, `bfy -x compact --clip` or `bfy -x minimal --clip`

 ---